redpanda-data/kminion/README.md

 At a high level Kafka Minion fetches source data in two different ways.

-1. **Consumer Group Data:** Since Kafka version 0.10 Zookeeper is no longer in charge of maintaining the consumer group offsets.
+- **Consumer Group Data:** Since Kafka version 0.10 Zookeeper is no longer in charge of maintaining the consumer group offsets.
 Instead Kafka itself utilizes an internal Kafka topic called `__consumer_offsets`.
 Messages in that topic are binary and the protocol may change with broker upgrades.
-On each succesful client commit a message is created in that topic which contains the current offset for the according `groupId`, `topic` and `partition`.
+On each succesful offset commit from a consumer group member a message is created and produced to that topic.
+The message key is a combination of the `groupId`, `topic` and `partition`.
+The value is the offset index.

-   Additionally one can find group metadata messages in this topic.
+  The `__consumer_offsets` topic is a compacted topic.
+Once an offset expires Kafka produces a tombstone for the given key, which will Kafka Minion use to delete the offset information as well.
+Therefore Kafka Minion has to consume all messages from earliest, so that it gets all consumer group offsets which have not yet been expired.

 2. **Broker requests:** Brokers are being queried to get topic metadata information, such as partition count, topic configuration, low & high water mark.